-The United Kingdom and Denmark will give hundreds of Afghan interpreters who worked for British and Danish troops in Afghanistan visas to live in the UK and Denmark.
+The United Kingdom and Denmark will give hundreds of Afghan interpreters who worked for British and Danish troops in Afghanistan visas to live in the UK and Denmark, officials announced today.

 Interpreters who served on the frontline for at least one year will be allowed to move to Britain with close family members on a five-year visa.